Table of Contents

 Haenlein GFW (2004).
 Goat milk in human nutrition.
 Small Ruminant Research.

 Díaz-Castro J, Alférez MJM, López-Aliaga I, Nestares T and Campos MS (2009).
-Effect of calcium-supplemented goat or cow milk on zinc status in rats with nutritional ferropenic anaemia.
+Effect of calcium-supplemented goat or cow milk on zinc status in rats with nutritional ferropenic anemia.
 International Dairy Journal.

 Cerbulis, J., O.W.
 Parks and H.M.
 Farrellr, 1982 Composition and Distribution of Lipids of Goats´Milk.
 Journal of Dairy Science.